Mithun-1431/documentation-theme-jekyll/index.md

 Follow these instructions to build the theme.
 A new line is added to the Build the Theme section.
 This is to enforce the action required by Mithun Prabhakara.

+I am adding the 2nd line under the "Build the Theme."
+I am adding the 3rd line under the "Build the Theme."
+I am adding the 4th line under the "Build the Theme."

 ### 1. Download the theme

 The Download thme button added by Mithun Prabhakara.